 8. Inform kids about the next day’s plans each night: Kids do much better when they are prepared for things, so go over the itinerary for the next day before they go to bed and be ready to make adjustments based on the experiences of the current day.
 If it was a tiring one, consider getting a later start tomorrow and dropping an activity so you don’t have to rush.
 If teenagers felt bored by sightseeing, offer them a pool or shopping option the next day.

 9. Have a backup plan: Hopefully it won’t rain, no one will get sick, and everything will work out exactly as planned.
 Hopefully.
-But having a backup plan for such eventualities will not only come in handy if things actually do go wrong, it will minimize stress when your youngest develops a sniffle and cough, your boss needs you to be on a six hour conference call in the middle of the night, or the folks in the vacation houses around you begin frantically boarding up their windows while mumbling the word ‘hurricane.’
+But having a backup plan for such eventualities will not only come in handy if things actually do go wrong, it can also minimize stress if your youngest develops a sniffle and cough, your boss needs you to be on a six-hour conference call in the middle of the night, or the folks in the vacation houses around you begin frantically boarding up their windows while mumbling the word "hurricane."

-10. Use humor to deal with setbacks: Your flight got cancelled and you have to spend the night at the airport.
+10. Use humor to deal with setbacks: Your flight got canceled and you have to spend the night at the airport.
 You can either get bummed and miserable or try to make the best of it.
-One way to put a spin on things is by playing, “It could be much worse” where everyone has to come up with totally unrealistic and funny ways in which things could get even worse (e.g., “Zombie unicorns from space invade the airport”) or play humorous ‘complete-the-sentence’ games like “I love sleeping on airport floors because___” and “The sound of strangers snoring next to me is better than most songs by__”.
-Finding the humor in frustrating circumstances is a great way to model positive and adaptive coping mechanisms to your kids and to minimize the impact of setbacks on the rest of the family vacation.
+One way to put a spin on things is by playing “it could be much worse,” where everyone has to come up with totally unrealistic and funny ways in which things could get even worse (e.g., “Zombie unicorns from space invade the airport”) or play humorous "complete-the-sentence" games like “I love sleeping on airport floors because___” and “The sound of strangers snoring next to me is better than most songs by__.”
+Finding the humor in frustrating circumstances can be a great way to model positive and adaptive coping mechanisms to your kids and to minimize the impact of setbacks on the rest of the family vacation.